utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/newman-built-in-reporters.md

 ### CLI reporter

-The CLI reporter is a built-in reporter that is turned on by default when using Newman as a CLI.
-You can configure the CLI reporter using several different options.

-You can use the following options to configure the details the CLI reporter provides:
+The CLI reporter is turned on by default when using Newman as a CLI, and prints the report to the terminal.
+You can use the following options to configure the CLI reporter:

 | Option | Details |
 |:--|:--|